kamatro1/Lazy-Reader/README.md

 - Click the tick icon on the right to save your selections and generate a response.
 - Copy the response using the overlayed rectangles on the right.
 - If you change any settings, or select new text, hit the "Regenerate" button where the tick icon was to generate a new response.

+## Reporting Issues

+Please feel free to make any comments regarding suggestions, bugs, improvements, or new features in the issues section of the repository!

 ## Credits